COVID-19 When will driving lessons resume Covid19

-It’s impossible to have missed what’s going on in today’s world.
-As a young driver, COVID-19 driving is especially causing issues if you are hoping to get your driving licence, or you were about to buy a car.
+A year on, we are still living with Covid19.
+As a young driver, COVID-19 driving is especially causing issues if you are hoping to get your driving licence or you were about to buy a car.
 The disruption has been immense during the lockdown.

 Important – the following information does not constitute health advice.
 Official Government advice about travel and transport can change at any time.
-For the latest information and advice on the coronavirus (COVID-19) outbreak always check official sources including GOV.UK and NHS.UK.
+The latest information and advice on the coronavirus (COVID-19) outbreak always check official sources, including GOV.UK and NHS.UK.

-When the Government introduced the lockdown in March 2020 the knock on effect meant that many garages had to close shop.
+When the Government introduced the lockdown in March 2020, the knock-on effect meant that many garages had to close shop.
 This was a problem for cars that had MOT’s due.
-Because of this, they decided to extend the MOT certificates of cars between 30 March 2020 and 29 March 2021 to 18 months, rather than the normal 12.
+Thus, they decided to extend the MOT certificates of cars between 30 March 2020 and 29 March 2021 to 18 months, rather than the normal 12 months.

-However, the Government has now announced that it is cutting short the six-month coronavirus MOT extension, with conventional testing rules applying to most cars from 1 August.
+However, the Government has since cut short the six-month coronavirus MOT extension, with conventional testing rules applying to most cars from 1 August 2020.
 These changes apply to England, Scotland and Wales.

-So, MOT centres are now open, go get it tested!!
+So, MOT centres are now open.
+Get it tested!!

-The Government gave the go-ahead in England for driving lessons to restart on the 4 July.
-Learner drivers were able to resume driving lessons with Coronavirus restrictions.
+In the Road Map, the Government state the go-ahead in England for driving lessons to restart at the earliest on the 12th of April 2021.
+Learner drivers to resume driving lessons with Coronavirus restrictions.

 The ruling also applies to private driving practice with someone you live with or in your “support bubble”.

-The restart of the theory driving test also occurred on the 4 July.
+The restart of the theory driving test is on the 12th of April 2021 at the earliest.

-The practical driving test for cars will restart on the 22 July with COVID measures.
+The practical driving test for cars will restart on 12 April 2021 at the earliest with COVID measures.

-The Scottish Government are following a slightly different plan out of the Covid19 pandemic, and driving lessons remain suspended.
+The Scottish Government follows a slightly different plan out of the Covid19 pandemic, and driving lessons will resume on the 26th of April 2021 at the earliest.

-Good news though the theory test will restart in Scotland from 22 July with social distancing measures.
+Both the theory test and practical driving test will also restart in Scotland at the earliest on 26 of April 2021 with social distancing measures.

 When driving tests restart, they will only be for people who had their driving test cancelled because of coronavirus.